ucla-soc-2018/curriculum/README.md

 + We will be Pair Programming
 + There will be groups
     + Groups will help each other
-    + You will ask each other for help before you ask me
+    + Ask each other for help before you ask the instructors
-    + If you can't figure something out
+    + If then you still can't figure something out then ask an instructor
-    + Then ask me
         + You should have a clear question
             + When I do this _____________
             + Then this is the behavior I see
-+ One group will be responsible for making sure everyone has pushed to the collective blog
+    + One group will be responsible for
+        + making sure everyone has pushed to the collective blog by the end of each day
+        + being the go-to first response helpers
 + Practice being Kind, Considerate & Helpful
 + Practice communicating clearly
 + You will post to your personal blog and push it to the main blog
-+ Comminication tools good confused bad
++ Communication tools good confused bad
-+ At the breaks I'd like you to write us a note on a sticky note include these things
++ At the end of the day write us a note
     + your name at the top
     + the date and time
     + a short note to me about how you are feeling. for example:
         "I feel good"
         "My pair is great"
         "I am a bit confused about _____"
         "My pair is not being nice.
 They did this _______" "I am learning a lot"
         "I feel really behind"
         "I feel really ahead of everyone"
             "and I am bored and this is why _____________" "I am still learning things"
     	"I am enhoying teaching"
     	"I am having a hard time teaching

+If you see any errors (spelling, clarity issues, et cetera) or want to add to any document we are using in this course ask about how to do a pull request.